-An audit of the public realm to identify the best way to minimise street clutter and better integrate street furniture in the conservation areas will be undertaken.
-An Action Plan for reducing street clutter will be prepared and taken forward with the relevant highways authorities.
+The Council will carry out an audit of the public realm to identify the best way to minimise street clutter and better integrate street furniture in the Conservation Area.
+An Action Plan for reducing street clutter will be prepared and taken forward.